Nwachukwuchinedu/Salehostel-Supermart/prd_implementation.md

 - **Product Listing**: Card-based layout with quick add to cart
 - **Product Details**: Detailed view with unit selection
 - **Cart**: Slide-out cart with quantity management
+- **Real-time Search**: Instant search results in dropdown as user types with "No results found" message when applicable

 ### Admin Interface